aswinsureshche/Homemade-RAID-Array-LAMP-Wordpress/README.md

 # RAID + LAMP WordPress Deployment

 ## Overview
-This project documents the configuration of a RAID storage array and the deployment of a WordPress website using a LAMP stack (Linux, Apache, MySQL, PHP).
-The focus is on storage reliability, server configuration, and hosting a dynamic web application in a Linux environment.
+This project documents the configuration of a RAID storage array and the deployment of a WordPress website using a LAMP stack (Linux, Apache, MariaDB/MySQL, PHP).
+The project focuses on storage redundancy, Linux server administration, and hosting a dynamic WordPress application.

 ## Architecture
-- **Storage:** RAID array providing redundancy and improved data reliability
+- **Storage:** RAID Level 1 for data redundancy
 - **Operating System:** Linux
 - **Web Server:** Apache
-- **Database:** MySQL
+- **Database:** MariaDB
 - **Application Layer:** PHP
 - **CMS:** WordPress

 ## Project Files
 ```